kide-vm/kide/lib/slot_machine/README.md

 ### Structure

-Vool has a tree structure.
+Sol has a tree structure.
 Risc is a linked list, so essentially flat.

 ### Memory model

-Vool has no memory, it has objects and they just are.
+Sol has no memory, it has objects and they just are.
 Risc on the other hand has only registers and memory.
 Data can only move to/from/between registers, ie not from memory to memory.
 While Risc knows about objects, it deals in machine words.

 ### Execution model

-Vool's implicit execution model would be interpretation, ie tree traversal.
-Vool has high level control structures, including send, and no goto, it is a language after all.
+Sol's implicit execution model would be interpretation, ie tree traversal.
+Sol has high level control structures, including send, and no goto, it is a language after all.

 Risc is close to a cpu, it has a current instruction (pc), registers (8) and a register based